mongodb/leafygreen-ui/.changeset/fluffy-actors-listen.md

 Generally, only this repo should need to test that these components have a specific attribute.
 We recommend updating unit tests to check that some event was or was not called.

 However, there are cases where this may still need to be tested.
-In these cases, replace any `expect(textInput).toBeDisabled()` with an explicit check for `expect(textInput).toHaveAttribute("aria-disabled", "true")`.
+In cases where a test checks `expect(textInput).toBeDisabled()`, you can replace and use [test harnesses](https://github.com/mongodb/leafygreen-ui/blob/main/packages/text-input/README.md#test-harnesses).

 ##### Cypress